SteveWu666/Google-Case-Competition---Dynamic-Staffing-Optimization-for-Advertising-Support-Agents/README.md

 This project was developed by the **DeepAnalytics** team as part of the 2025 Google Case Competition.

 **Team Members**:
-Evelyn Liang, Huei-Sin Liu, Jim Cao, Jingwen Zhang, Qilian Wu, Shelly Wei, Corey Lin
+Corey Lin, Evelyn Liang, Huei-Sin Liu, Jim Cao, Jingwen Zhang, Qilian Wu, Shelly Wei

 ## License & Disclaimer